 Research Complex at Harwell provides support in identifying the replication cycle of COVID-19

-Research conducted by Central Laser Facility, Diamond Light Source and the Universities of Pittsburgh, Oxford, and Cambridge in examining how the COVID-19 virus reproduces.
+Research conducted by Central Laser Facility, Diamond Light Source and the Universities of Pittsburgh, Oxford, and Cambridge has examined how the COVID-19 virus reproduces.

 This study, published in Nature Communications, is the first to examine how the virus's replication cycle is structured using the serial CryoFIB/SEM volume imaging facilities at Research Complex.